v923z/micropython-ulab/README.md

 In addition to the `ndarray` operators and methods, `ulab` defines a great number of functions that can take `ndarray`s or `micropython` iterables as their arguments.
 Most of the functions have been ported from `numpy`, but several are re-implementations of `scipy` features.
+In addition, the `utils` module adds functions that interface `ndarray`s with peripheral devices.
 For a complete list, see [micropython-ulab](https://micropython-ulab.readthedocs.io/en/latest)!

 If flash space is a concern, unnecessary functions can be excluded from the compiled firmware with